 This land in a way belongs to the public since local, county, and state taxpayers paid higher tax bills to cover what wasn't being paid by the Archdiocese.
 This enormous subsidy gives the land a public ownership component which ought to give area residents a say in what happens to it.
 Importantly, we're not asking for the Archdiocese to give the land away.
 We want to organize a coalition to buy it at its actual wholesale value, not an overinflated price that ignores the many environmental constraints.
 Our area has more than its fair share of shopping centers and less than its fair share of open space.
 Once it's all gone, there's no getting it back.

 "Each of us has a personal responsibility to care for creation, this precious gift which God has entrusted to us." –Pope Francis

 Save Marple Greenspace consists entirely of community volunteers whose goal is to protect one of the largest - and last - remaining shreds of "Penn's Woods" in eastern Delaware County, Pennsylvania.
-The 213 acre mature forest adjoining the Don Guanella School provides, at no cost to the community, substantial economic benefits and ecological services that would be lost completely if development there is greenlighted.
+The 178 acre mature forest adjoining the Don Guanella School provides, at no cost to the community, substantial economic benefits and ecological services that would be lost completely if development that destroys the forest there is greenlighted.
 Since forests filter our air and water, the biggest and most immediate cost of losing this place would be to our children's health and the health of the Darby Creek.
 Sadly, Delaware County received a disturbingly low ranking from the American Lung Association in one dangerous air pollution category, so it's critically important to residents in the eastern portion of the county that this problem not be made worse.